Multi-level testing system.

-“I am going to use the laser to optical characterize semiconductor materials in department of physics at Brooklyn College.
+“I am going to use the laser to optical characterize semiconductor materials in the department of physics at Brooklyn College.
 Students will be trained to develop and use the system to characterize the materials.
 I highly appreciate the donation by Endurance.
-This have great impact on our students’s involvement in research.
+This has a great impact on our students’s involvement in research.

 Dr Tae Choi from College of Engineering MECHANICAL AND ENERGY ENGINEERING wrote an interesting proposal (https://mechanicalandenergy.engineering.unt.edu/)

 “My research area is related with laser machining and characterization of materials using lasers.
-Particularly, I am using continuous wave laser with visible wavelength to measure cellular thermal properties such as thermal conductivity and heat capacity.
-For material processing, a high power laser often times is useful and characterization of the materials that were fabricated using laser will require another compact, stable semiconductor laser.
-We currently have some low-power continuous wave lasers to characterize material properties but high-power laser would be needed to further stretch my research into material processing and perhaps characterization as well depending on the laser specification.
+Particularly, I am using a continuous-wave laser with visible wavelength to measure cellular thermal properties such as thermal conductivity and heat capacity.
+For material processing, a high-power laser oftentimes is useful and characterization of the materials that were fabricated using the laser will require another compact, stable semiconductor laser.
+We currently have some low-power continuous wave lasers to characterize material properties but a high-power laser would be needed to further stretch my research into material processing and perhaps characterization as well depending on the laser specification.
 Specifically, we are interested in blue or green lasers with wavelengths from 440-540 at power of over 3 Watt or so.

 Aftab Ahmed Assistant Professor CSULB suggested: